mlc-ai/web-llm/README.md

 - [**Full OpenAI API Compatibility**](#full-openai-compatibility): Seamlessly integrate your app with WebLLM using OpenAI API with functionalities such as JSON-mode, function-calling, streaming, and more.

-- [**Extensive Model Support**](#built-in-models): WebLLM natively supports a range of models including Llama, Phi, Gemma, RedPajama, Mistral, Qwen(通义千问), and many others, making it versatile for various AI tasks.
+- [**Extensive Model Support**](#built-in-models): WebLLM natively supports a range of models including Llama 3, Phi 3, Gemma, Mistral, Qwen(通义千问), and many others, making it versatile for various AI tasks.

 - [**Custom Model Integration**](#custom-models): Easily integrate and deploy custom models in MLC format, allowing you to adapt WebLLM to specific needs and scenarios, enhancing flexibility in model deployment.